awet100/questioner_app/README.md

-# laminas-mvc-skeleton
+# Questioner Laminas App

 ## Introduction

 This is a skeleton application using the Laminas MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with Laminas MVC.
+It will give as minimum requirement to create application with mvc structure.

 ## Installation using Composer